 - Under apartheid, Zulu people were classed as third-class citizens and suffered from discrimination, but now have equal rights.

 - The language of the Zulu people ‘isiZulu’, is the most widely spoken language in South Africa, where it is an official language.
-More than half of the South African population are able to understand it.
+More than half of the South African population are able to

 - Zulu music and culture has found its way into all sorts of media, and has been used by artists such as Paul Simon and in the world famous musical The Lion King.